Stefan Kenić

-Stefan Kenić (Стефан Кенић, born April 27, 1997) is a Serbian professional basketball player for Twarde Pierniki Toruń of the Polish Basketball League (PLK).
+Stefan Kenić (Стефан Кенић, born 27 April 1997) is a Serbian professional basketball player who last played for Arka Gdynia of the Polish Basketball League (PLK).
 He played college basketball for the Cleveland State Vikings and the Chattanooga Mocs.

 Early career

 Kenić grew up with Crvena zvezda youth teams.
 He won the 2014 Euroleague NIJT.

 College career

-On Jun 02, 2017, Kenić, committed to play basketball for the Cleveland State Vikings.
+On 2 June 2017 Kenić committed to play basketball for the Cleveland State Vikings.

 As a freshman, Kenić appeared in 35 games (including 31 starts) at the Cleveland State Vikings in their 2017–18 season.
-He made the first career start against the Akron on November 11, 2017 with nine points, three rebounds, two blocks and two steals.
+He made the first career start against the Akron on 11 November 2017 with nine points, three rebounds, two blocks and two steals.
 In the freshman season he averaged 9.5 points and 3.3 rebounds per game.

 Professional career

-On May 13, 2015, Kenić signed the first professional contract with Crvena zvezda.
+On 13 May 2015 Kenić signed the first professional contract with Crvena zvezda.
 He was loaned to FMP for the 2015–16 season.
 During the 2016–17 season, he played for the Smederevo 1953.

 In August 2021, Kenić signed for the Bosnian team Borac Banja Luka.

-On July 31, 2022, he has signed with Twarde Pierniki Toruń of the Polish Basketball League (PLK).
+On 31 July 2022 he signed with Twarde Pierniki Toruń of the Polish Basketball League (PLK).

+On 17 July 2023 he signed with Arka Gdynia of the Polish Basketball League (PLK).